Scubaman99/Scubaman99/README.md

 - 💞️ I’m looking to collaborate on DevOps basics
 - 📫 How to reach me scubaman99@yahoo.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: After spending 20yrs in IT i took a personal break to attend Culinary school to learn how to make Japanese food and sushi.
+- ⚡ Fun fact: After spending 20yrs in IT I took a personal break to attend Culinary school to learn how to make Japanese food and sushi.
 Six years later and a TBI, I am trying to get back into IT.

 <!---
 Scubaman99/Scubaman99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.